cmatheson/irc-proxy/README.md

 # \<INSERT CLEVER PROJECT NAME HERE>

-This is going to be an IRC proxy.
-Right now it's an IRC... vacuum?
+This is almost an IRC proxy.

 ## Usage

     lein run

-You can connect irc clients to this thing (port 6667) and it will tell you how many clients are connected and print out everything those clients say.
+This will connect to freenode.
+You can connect to it (localhost:6667) with any number of telnet/nc/socket connections and interact with freenode that way.
+Soon this will work for IRC clients too.

 ## License